Due to HR system maintenance, job postings will not be available on Saturday, June 12 from 7:30 am to 12 Noon.

 Our Bus Operators deliver exceptional service by embodying our core competencies.

 - Results driven.
 HSR aims to increase ridership.
-You make it a mission to pick up passengers on time and deliver them safely to their destination.
+You make it your mission to pick up customers on time and deliver them safely to their destination.

 - Customer focused.
-You understand that you work for your passengers and make their needs a priority.
+You understand that you work for your customers and make their needs a priority.

 - Team player.
 Your work assignment is a larger part of the Transit system.
 You work with other Bus Operators and management to keep bus routes running properly.

 - Effective communicator.
-All passengers deserve a respectful and professional interaction.
-You set a positive example for all riders with your friendly and courteous conduct.
+All customers deserve a respectful and professional interaction.
+You set a positive example for all customers with your friendly and courteous conduct.

 - Safely operate transit vehicles on time and in a proper manner, including during adverse road and weather conditions, on a designated route and schedule